River Ridge High School (Lacey, Washington)

 River Ridge and its feeder school, Nisqually Middle School, serves many students with parents who are on active duty or have retired from the military due to its proximity to Joint Base Lewis-McChord.
 River Ridge was constructed as a community solution to handle the over-flowing capacities of neighboring Timberline and North Thurston High Schools in the late 1980s-early 1990s, producing a more diverse student body population than the other two high schools in the district.
+It is also currently being renovated.

 History

 Campus

 River Ridge is a high school established in the Lacey area and was the first in the school district to carry on a unique house system of organizing classrooms, dubbed "school within a school": students were split into the four houses (Kalama(A), Olympic(B), Cascade(C), and Durazno(D)) in which each house has its own office and administrative team.
 Other buildings served to house electives, athletics, library media center, and main administrative offices.
 The house system was discontinued in 2011, and house buildings currently group classrooms by academic discipline.
 There is also another complex near D house called Sommer hall; it currently has STEM (Science, Technology, Engineering, Mathematics) classes.

 A common criticism in the school's architectural layout is the use of breezeway to connect the seven buildings, which provides little protection from the Pacific Northwest weather.
 Renovations began in 2018 to add an auxiliary gymnasium where the junior varsity baseball field had previously been located.
 Until 2000 the campus shared space with the experimental high school, New Century High School, which relocated as South Sound High School in 2001.